CreaTe-M8-BME/Firmware/README.md

 4. Run `python flash_firmware.py` to flash your sensor.

 > [!WARNING]
 > Make sure you use version `2.0.0` of the `esp32` boards manager by Espressif.
 Earlier versions do not compile the firmware correctly and newer versions have a bug with the `wire` library that prevents the IMU from working correctly.
+[Installation guide.](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)